-- Support student with College Process content: - Make a College Process timeline with your student - Check in with student at your weekly meeting to ensure student understands what they are working on and is progressing in the process - Understand and agree on what needs to be done over the following week/agree on deadlines and follow up to ensure key steps are completed (essay, common app., Naviance input for recommendations, transcripts, etc.)

-Determine if the student needs help and work with Future 5 resources to get support; (writing help, common app. questions, Naviance help, financial aid questions, etc.)
+- Support students with college process content. - Make a college process timeline with your student. - Check in with your student at your weekly meeting to ensure what they are working on and are progressing in the process. - Understand and agree on what needs to be done over the following week/agree on deadlines and follow up to ensure key steps are completed (essay, common application, Naviance input for recommendations, transcripts, etc.). - Determine if the student needs help and work with Future 5 resources to get support; (writing help, common app. questions, Naviance help, financial aid questions, etc.). - Encourage students to use Future 5 tutors if they are struggling in a class (e.g., math).